r5py/r5py/docs/user-guide/user-manual/quickstart.md

 transport or on foot from the centre points of a population grid data set to the city’s main railway stations.

 ## Origins and destination

-We intend to compute the travel times from the centre points of population grid cells to the railway station, so we first need to obtain the locations of these places.
+As we intend to compute the travel times from the centre points of population grid cells to the railway station, we need to know the locations of these places.

-For this example, we prepared them ahead of time: `population_grid` is a [`geopandas.GeoDataFrame`](https://geopandas.org/en/stable/docs/user_guide/data_structures.html) containing a 250 ⨉ 250 m grid covering parts of downtown Helsinki, and obtained from the [Helsinki Region Environmental Services
+For this example, we prepared the data ahead of time: `population_grid` is a [`geopandas.GeoDataFrame`](https://geopandas.org/en/stable/docs/user_guide/data_structures.html) containing a 250 ⨉ 250 m grid covering parts of downtown Helsinki, and obtained from the [Helsinki Region Environmental Services